 There is no doubt the draw of a barge cruise is the canal du midi and the wonderful places we explore, but the crew made the experience fun, extra enjoyable and totally unforgettable.

-So, You Think You Want To Take A French Barge Vacation?
+So, You Think You Want To Take A Barge Cruise in France?